andreihortopan/fpaanp/README.md

 - `react-simple-maps` for rendering the interactive map.
 - `d3-geo` for mapping projections for the map.
 It works in conjuction with the previous package.
 - `topojson-client` for manipulating the `romania-counties.json` TopoJSON file.
-- `react-onclickoutside` for detecting clicks outside the `Dropdown` components.
+- `react-onclickoutside` for detecting clicks outside the `Select` components.
 - `react-fontawesome` for arrow icons used across the menus.
 - `react-tooltip` for generating county info on hovering over the map.
 - `react-transition-group` for generating menu animations.